-Public Sex in Denmark
+Public Sex in Denmark vs The Rest of Europe

-Public sex is a crime in most European countries under sexual offences acts or indecency laws.
-In the UK, for example, sex in a public place (or where it takes place in private but can be seen by the public) is governed by laws on exhibitionism and voyeurism or public displays of sexual behaviour.
-Enforcement is often pretty lax and ‘dogging’ (a British term for the act of sex in public) has become a common pastime for swingers and the curious.
+Enforcement is often pretty lax, and ‘dogging’ (a British sex term for the act of sex in public) has become a common pastime for swingers and the curious.
 The ‘craze’ was perpetuated in online media and has reportedly spread to other parts of Europe, notably in Ireland.

 Park rules are on display and state: